 - External observation of movement: Sometimes it’s enough to watch other people executing moves.
-I like to watch fight videos and always learned a lot just by watching someone fighting.
+I like to watch fight videos and always learn a lot just by watching someone fighting.

 - Internal observation of movement: That’s what most people know as visualization.
 You create your own image.

-- Inner monologue: Here you put the moves into word and explain it to yourself.
+- Inner monologue: Here you put the moves into words and explain it to yourself.
 That’s what I did when preparing to teach.

 - Imagination with environmental influences: Once you can imagine the movement, you can start to connect it with influences and feelings.
 I can imagine the noise of the crowd, the smell of the arena, the feeling of the rough canvas and how all this affects my emotions in a fight.

 The last option has the biggest benefits in terms of self-efficacy.
 By including the imagination of environmental influences and connecting them to the senses and emotions you can stimulate a broad area of your brain.

 To mentally practice a move, you can use the steps I give you and adapt it to what works for you:

 - Create a script.